dariusmehri/HUD-NSPIRE-and-NYCHA-Apartment-Inspections-in-Power-BI/README.md

 ###

-The inspection notes were analyzed and categories created using text mining.
-The top deficiency categories are electrical and egress, followed by lead and mold.
+Inspection notes were analyzed using text-mining techniques to create standardized deficiency categories.
+The most common categories were electrical and egress issues, followed by lead and mold.

 <img width="790" height="535" alt="image" src="https://github.com/user-attachments/assets/c170bd1c-708a-40e1-9373-2fc706f7511c" />

 ###

-A drill down was created to analyze the NSPIRE deficiencies compared to the annual NYCHA apartment inspections.
+A drill-down analysis was developed to compare NSPIRE deficiencies with findings from annual NYCHA apartment inspections.

 <img width="916" height="457" alt="image" src="https://github.com/user-attachments/assets/f38a2db6-a999-48b3-9257-a7cd1847513d" />